akaki911/ai-bakhmaro/replit.md

         - **Access Restriction**: Only Akaki Tsintadze (personal ID: 01019062020, email: admin@bakhmaro.co) can access as SUPER_ADMIN
         - **Authentication Enforced**: Unauthenticated users now see login page with WebAuthn (Passkey) and Fallback code options
         - **Verified Protection**: Backend returns 401 Unauthorized for unauthenticated requests, frontend properly enforces authentication checks
+    -   **Major Version Upgrades (Nov 17, 2025)**: Successfully migrated to latest major versions of critical dependencies:
+        - **Express v5 Migration**: Both Backend and AI Service upgraded from Express v4 to v5.0.0/v5.0.1
+        - **Firebase Admin SDK v13.5.0**: All services synchronized to use the same Firebase Admin SDK version (upgraded from v11.9.0 in AI Service, v13.4.0 in Backend)
+        - **No Breaking Changes**: All existing code was compatible with new versions, no deprecated APIs were in use
+        - **Performance Validated**: Memory usage stable, all health endpoints operational, no regressions detected
+        - **Architect Review**: Confirmed compatibility, proper middleware ordering, and recommended monitoring for edge cases

 ## External Dependencies
 -   **PostgreSQL**: Primary database for persistence, including pgvector extension.